mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/07-freelance-like-anarchist.md

 **Reality**: You're training clients to expect cheap work and devaluing your own expertise

 This advice keeps you dependent on platforms that extract value from your labor while providing minimal value in return.

+## The Global Platform Economy Reality

+**James Ochieng's Kenyan Hustle**: James, a software developer in Nairobi, represents millions of global freelancers caught in the platform economy.
+With a computer science degree from University of Nairobi and strong coding skills, he initially thrived on Upwork, earning $20/hour building web applications for US and European clients.

+But platform algorithms and client biases worked against him.
+Despite excellent reviews, he struggled to compete with developers who had US profiles and could charge $50/hour for similar work.
+Upwork's fees meant he kept only $16 of every $20 earned, while dealing with payments delayed by 14 days.

+"The platforms promise global opportunity," James says, "but they recreate the same power imbalances as the old economy.
+Rich countries get paid premium rates, developing countries provide cheap labor."

+James eventually built his own client base through GitHub contributions and tech community involvement, but the transition took two years and required resources many freelancers don't have.

+**European Cooperative Response**: In contrast, European developers have experimented with platform cooperatives like CoopCycle and Stocksy, where freelancers own equity in the platforms they use.
+These models redistribute profits to workers rather than extracting value for external shareholders.

+However, cooperative platforms struggle to compete with venture-capital-funded platforms that can operate at losses to gain market share.

 ## The Anarchist Freelancing Philosophy